Meet Jules the Expat: Retired and Living in Sanur, Bali

 What made you move to Bali?

 With its close proximity to Australia, Bali has been my second home now for a few years with multiple trips a year for both business and pleasure.
 From the very first trip, I was in love.
-The beautiful people, the indelibly ingrained culture & traditions along with the relaxed lifestyle captured my heart right from the start so when the opportunity to relocate & run my womens’ tour business remotely, the decision was easy.
+The beautiful people, the indelibly ingrained culture and traditions along with the relaxed lifestyle captured my heart right from the start so when the opportunity to relocate and run my women’s’ tour business remotely, the decision was easy.
 I run and host tours to Bali recently adding India as a destination, so to base myself here just made sense.

 It’s only a 6.5-hour flight from Brisbane, where my adult children live, so I can always get on a flight and be back there within a day if need be.
-The cost of living is considerably lower here compared to Australia for example.
-You can live quite comfortably & in relative luxury, if that’s your thing for a lot less in Bali than in the western world.
+The cost of living is considerably lower here compared to Australia, for example.
+You can live quite comfortably and in relative luxury, if that’s your thing, for a lot less in Bali than in the western world.

-Is it hard to find a villa?
+Is it hard to find a Villa in Sanur, Bali?

 It’s not hard to find a villa at all.
 There are a number of reputable agents who have a continuous turnover of villas for rent both yearly and holiday lets on their books.
-There is a huge choice available from high end luxury to the more modest & practical villas.
-It all depends on your budget & location choice but you can find villas just outside of the main tourist areas for a lot less.
+There is a huge choice available from high end luxury to the more modest and practical villas.
+It all depends on your budget and location choice but you can find villas just outside of the main tourist areas for a lot less.

-My tip, start by setting your budget at your maximum & working backwards from there.
+My tip: start by setting your budget at your maximum and working backwards from there.
 Make a list of what you can’t live without such as a pool, closed in or open living, whole house air conditioned or just the bedrooms, furnished or unfurnished etc. Consider renting a short term/holiday let in the area/community of choice and really get to know the people and the neighbourhood before committing to a year-long or longer lease.

 What visa are you on?

-I am here in Bali currently on a 6 month social visa while I sort out my Kitas (working visa) Of course, COVID19 has thrown the visa situation into a bit of a tailspin with the closure of the borders & immigration so that is an ongoing situation.
+I am here in Bali currently on a 6-month social visa while I sort out my Kitas (working visa).
+Of course, COVID19 has thrown the visa situation into a bit of a tailspin with the closure of the borders and immigration so that is an ongoing situation.
 I use the services of an immigration lawyer as the rules here change often and this eliminates any confusion.

 1. Unhurried 2.
 Spiritual 3.
 Community